 It is found in different regions throughout the entire lake.
 At the moment, it has no threats and is listed on the IUCN Red List as Least Concern.

 It is a deep-water fish and can be found as deep as 350 feet.
-Its main diet consists of other small fish, thus making it carnivorous in nature.
+Its main diet consists of other small fish, thus making it carnivorous.
 These fish are maternal mouthbrooders and are mainly found in the northern half of the lake.

 The frontosa is mostly found on the sloping lake bottom off the shore.
 Its groups can be found 35 to 170 feet underwater; some say it’s even more, at around 350 feet.
-It usually resides in rocks so that it is able to hide and feed on snails, mussels, and fish.
+It usually resides in rocks so that it can hide and feed on snails, mussels, and fish.

 Keeping the frontosa means that medium to high care and maintenance of the tank will be required.
-The best way to manage it is to change 10-20% of the tank water on a weekly basis.
+The best way to manage it is to change 10-20% of the tank water every week.

 In the case of nitrate or ammonia buildup, water changes and management will be required more frequently.

 Keep in mind that these fish cannot manage large water changes at a time.
-In case a complete water change is required, it is imperative that the new water conditions are kept as close to the old ones as possible.
+In case a complete water change is required, the new water conditions must be kept as close to the old ones as possible.

 One good way of managing this is to change 15% of the water every two days so that the chemistry goes back to normal.
 The reason that these fish cannot bear such water changes is that they live in deep waters where the condition stays stable.